victorfelisbino/BackupForce/docs/ROADMAP.md

 ## 🎯 Overview

-BackupForce is designed to be the best **free alternative** to expensive Salesforce backup tools like OwnBackup ($6K+/year), Spanning, and Gearset.
-Our goal is to provide enterprise-grade backup and recovery features at zero cost, built by Salesforce admins for the community.
+BackupForce is an open-source Salesforce backup and recovery tool.
+Our goal is to provide enterprise-grade backup and recovery features, built by Salesforce admins for the community.

 ### Key Differentiators
 - **100% Free** - No subscriptions, no per-user pricing, no storage limits